cucumber-attic/cucumber-ruby-spike-donotuse/README.md

       @calculator.add(n, m)
     end

-Now you're getting impatient so you just toss in the verification step as well:
+Now you're getting impatient, so rather than execute the feature you move on to the verification step:

     def_map /the answer is (\d+)/ => :assert_answer